 Finally, the chapter ends on a fascinating philosophical note.
 At some point, long after the Valar have retreated and settled into Valinor, Ilúvatar speaks to them again—and it’s one of the last times we’ll hear from him directly throughout The Silmarillion.
 Which is deliberate.
 He’s largely a hands-off creator, having entrusted the World to the Valar, involving himself directly only for very big, crucial reasons.
 Anyway, he points out to them that of the two kindreds of the Children of Ilúvatar, Elves will “bring forth more beauty” than Men and have “greater bliss” in the world.
 This will translate into the grace and joy and comeliness that Elves will enjoy; it is what makes us Men see them as fair and wonderful beings.
 But to Men, Ilúvatar says he will give “a new gift.”

 The gift he speaks of is a curious thing.
 For one, it is a type of freedom that’s difficult to grasp—not just for we the readers, but for the characters.
 Men, Ilúvatar says, will “stray often,” and make poor choices, and to the Elves they will seem like little Melkors—going wrong far more often than themselves.
-But if the Ainur and the Elves have free will (and they do), Men seem to have an especially free will.
+But if the Ainur and the Elves have free will (and they do, kinda sorta, in a different sort of way), Men seem to have an especially free will.
 They are not bound to the World in the same way:

 Therefore he willed that the hearts of Men should seek beyond the world and should find no rest therein; but they should have a virtue to shape their life, amid the powers and chances of the world, beyond the Music of the Ainur, which is as fate to all things else; and of their operation everything should be, in form and deed, completed, and the world fulfilled unto the last and smallest.